testit-tms/api-client-python/docs/AutoTestsApi.md

 Create multiple autotests

   Use case    User sets autotest parameters (listed in the example) and runs method execution    System creates autotest    [Optional] If steps enumeration is set, system creates step items and relates them to autotest    [Optional] If setup enumeration is set, system creates setup items and relates them to autotest    [Optional] If teardown enumeration is set, system creates teardown items and relates them to autotest    [Optional] If label enumeration is set, system creates labels and relates them to autotest    [Optional] If link enumeration is set, system creates links and relates them to autotest    System returns autotest model (example listed in response parameters)

 ### Example

 * Api Key Authentication (PrivateToken):
-* Api Key Authentication (Identity.Application):
+* Api Key Authentication (Cookies):

 ```python
 import time